-YAKIMA COUNTY, Wash. – The county has settled a lawsuit which states a poorly-designed intersection resulted in a Granger High School student’s death back in 2015.
+YAKIMA COUNTY, Wash. – The county has settled a lawsuit which states a poorly-designed intersection resulted in a Granger High School student’s death in 2015.

 Yakima County settled the lawsuit for $1.6 million after 17-year-old Angel Mendoza was killed at the intersection of Yakima Valley Highway and Gurley Road, local law firm Tamaki Law announced.